alibaba/GraphScope/docs/deployment/deploy_graphscope_on_self_managed_k8s.md

 #### Customize image URI

+Considering that users may want to use a different tag other than the default, or deploy in an intranet environment without internet access, they might need to customize the image URIs.

-You can configure the image URIs for the engines using a set of image-related parameters.
+Users can configure the image URIs for the engines using a set of image-related parameters.
+The default configurations are as follows:

 ```python
 sess = graphscope.session(
     k8s_image_registry="registry.cn-hongkong.aliyuncs.com",